-With respect to climate action, the Council has virtually converted all lighting to LED, with just a few outliers remaining to be completed.
-This has cost €4.1 million to roll out, but will ensure savings of €300,000 per annum, along with a reduction of 1,000 tonnes of carbon per year.
-There has also been the implementation of carbon free zones and collaborations with Galway University and the Climate Change Advisory Council.
+With respect to climate action, the Council has virtually converted all public lighting to LED, with just a few outliers remaining to be completed.
+This has cost €4.1 million to roll out, but will ensure savings of over €300,000 per annum, along with a reduction of 1,000 tonnes of carbon per year.
+There has also been the proposal for implementation of carbon free zones and collaborations with the University of Galway & the Atlantic Technological University and the Climate Change Advisory Council.
 The Council feels that a lot has been achieved in the last three years on the recreation and amenity side and three public parks have achieved green flag status.
 The Council itself owns nearly fifty sports pitches and it highlighted the importance of the presentation of the City, particularly from a tourism perspective.